atoft/atoft.github.io/_posts/2020-03-03-resources-for-games-programming.md

 **Useful for:** An introduction to common ways of solving problems in games.
 **Assuming:** You're somewhat familiar with any C-like language.

-An over-reliance on Design Patterns as a "magic bullet" for engineering problems is bad, but rather than prescribed solutions, this book presents examples of useful approaches to problems which turn up a lot in games.
+An over-reliance on Design Patterns as a "silver bullet" for engineering problems is bad, but rather than prescribed solutions, this book presents examples of useful approaches to problems which turn up a lot in games.
 I've definitely seen (and used) these in the engines I've worked in.